Expanding measures: Random walks and rigidity on homogeneous spaces: Connections to Diophantine approximation on fractals

 It remains to check that the measure $\eta_0$ coincides with the image of $\mu_0^\N$ under the map $\omega \mapsto u_\omega$ defined by Lemma~\ref{lem;unipotent}.
 To do this, let $\omega=(g_{\phi_1},g_{\phi_2},\dots)$.
 By definition of the coding map \eqref{eq.defn.coding.map} and the map $\omega \mapsto u_\omega$, it suffices to observe that for every $n\in \N$, factorizing $g_{\phi_n} \dotsm g_{\phi_1}$ as $k_{\omega,n}a_{\omega,n}u_{\omega,n}$ with $k_{\omega,n} \in K'$, $a_{\omega,n} \in A'$ and $u_{\omega,n} \in U$, we have $u_{\omega,n}=u_{\phi_1\dotsm \phi_n (0)}$; see \eqref{eq.iterated.key}.
 This finishes the proof. \end{proof}

 Finally, we state and prove the corollary of the previous theorem regarding the higher-dimensional analogues of Bedford--McMullen carpets, which was announced at the end of \S\ref{sec;dioph.intro}.
 These higher-dimensional fractals are constructed by the exact analogue in $\R^m$ of the procedure for Bedford--McMullen carpets described before Theorem~\ref{thm.dioph.intro}, now using pairwise distinct integers $a_1,\dots,a_m\ge 2$ and a division of $[0,1]^m$ into an $a_1\times\dots\times a_m$-grid.
-The obtained fractals are called \emph{self-affine Sierpi\'{n}ski sponges} (see Kenyon--Peres~\cite{kenyon-peres}).
+A fractal $\mathcal{K}$ obtained in this way is called a \emph{self-affine Sierpi\'{n}ski sponge}.
+Analogous to the McMullen measure on a Bedford--McMullen carpet, there exists a natural probability measure $\nu_{\mathcal{K}}$ on $\mathcal{K}$: Identifying $[0,1]^m$ with the $m$-torus and denoting by $T$ the toral endomorphism corresponding to the diagonal matrix $A=\diag(a_1,\dots,a_m)$, $\nu_{\mathcal{K}}$ is the unique $T$-invariant ergodic probability measure on $\mathcal{K}$ of full Hausdorff dimension (see Kenyon--Peres~\cite{kenyon-peres}).

 \begin{cor} Let $m\ge 2$ and $a_1,\dots,a_m\ge 2$ be pairwise distinct integers satisfying

 for $i=1,\dots,m$.
 Let $\mathcal{K}\subset\R^m$ be a self-affine Sierpi\'{n}ski sponge invariant under the toral endomorphism $T$ corresponding to the matrix $A=\diag(a_1,\dots,a_m)$ such that $\mathcal{K}$ is not contained in any affine hyperplane.
 Then for the choice of weights